 “A regular expression (sometimes called a rational expression) is a sequence of characters that define a search pattern, mainly for use in pattern matching with strings, or string matching, i.e. “find and replace”-like operations.
-The concept arose in the 1950s, when the American mathematician Stephen Kleene formalized the description of a regular language, and came into common use with the Unix text processing utilities ed (a line editor for the Unix operating system), an editor, and grep (a command-line utility for searching plain-text data sets for lines matching a regular expression), a filter (a computer program or subroutine to process a stream, producing another stream).”
+The concept arose in the 1950s when the American mathematician Stephen Kleene formalized the description of a regular language and came into common use with the Unix text-processing utility ed (a line editor for the Unix operating system), an editor, and grep (a command-line utility for searching plain-text data sets for lines matching a regular expression), a filter (a computer program or subroutine to process a stream, producing another stream).”
 This is an excerpt from Wikipedia used to define regular expression.

-So we can use regular expressions to match HTML tag and extract the data in HTML documents.
+In short, regular expressions can be used to match HTML tags and extract the data in HTML documents.

-HTML is virtually composed of strings, and what makes regular expression so powerful is, a regular expression can match different strings.
-Admittedly, regular expression is not the first choice to correctly parse HTML, because there are some common mistakes such as missing closing tags, mismatching some tags, etc. when parsing HTML with regular expression.
-Besides, programmers are more likely to use other perfectly good HTML parsers like PHPQuery, BeautifulSoup, html5lib-Python, and etc. But if you want to quickly match HTML tags and you know a little about regular expression syntax which is easy to learn but hard to master, you can use this incredibly convenient tool to identify patterns in HTML documents.
-Every programmer or someone who want to extract web data are strongly recommended to learn regular expressions because this tool improves your working efficiency and productivity.
+HTML is practically made up of strings, and what makes regular expression so powerful is, that a regular expression can match different strings.
+Admittedly, using regular expressions for parsing HTML can often lead to mistakes like missing closing tags, mismatching some tags, etc. Programmers are more likely to use other HTML parsers like PHPQuery, BeautifulSoup, html5lib-Python, etc. However, if you want to quickly match HTML tags, you can use this incredibly convenient tool to identify patterns in HTML documents.
+Every programmer or anyone who wants to extract web data is strongly recommended to learn about regular expressions for how this tool is able to greatly improve work efficiency and productivity.